PRO HUMANITATE INSTITUTE

 Shelley Sizemore, M.A.

-Shelley Sizemore serves as Assistant Director of Campus Life for Service.
+Shelley Sizemore serves as Assistant Director in the Pro Humanitate Institute.
 In this role, she oversees campus-wide service events, including Project Pumpkin, MLK Day of Service, and September 11 National Day of Service, Volunteer Service Corps, and the Campus Kitchen at Wake Forest University.
 In addition, Shelley serves as a diversity educator for the university, and leads students, faculty, and staff in dialogue about ways to communicate across difference.
 Prior to her current role, Shelley served as an AmeriCorps*VISTA member for Rebuilding Together in Washington, DC.
 Shelley received her B.A. and M.A. from Wake Forest University.

 Contact Shelley with questions about Campus Kitchen, Project Pumpkin, Volunteer Service Corps, WAB spring break trips, Hunger Board, and national days of service.